8 Momentum equation

 \[ \begin{align} \Leftrightarrow\mathbf{f}_R &= \nu\Delta\mathbf{v} + \left(\frac{\mu_v}{\rho} + \frac{\nu}{3}\right)\nabla\left(\nabla\cdot\mathbf{v}\right)\tag{8.52}\label{eq:friction_acceleration} \end{align} \]

-It was assumed that the viscosities were homogeneous.
-For the friction, other values than those given in Eq.
-(8.52) obtained expression is used.
-Therefore, from now on, the derivations will mostly use a general expression
+It was assumed that the viscosities are homogeneous.
+For friction, expressions other than the one obtained from Eq.
+(8.52) are often used.
+Therefore, from now on, the derivations mostly carry along a general expression

 \[ \begin{align} \mathbf{f}_R = \left(\begin{array}{c} f_{R,x}\\ f_{R,y}\\ f_{R,z} \end{array}\right) \equiv \left(\begin{array}{c} \mathbf{f}_R^{(H)}\\ f_{R,z} \end{array}\right) \end{align} \]

-carried for frictional acceleration.
-This makes sense despite the relative smallness of friction in the atmosphere due to its importance for the energy cascade (see section 8.2.4).
+for the frictional acceleration.
+This is sensible despite the relative smallness of friction in the atmosphere, owing to its importance for the energy cascade (see Sect.
+8.2.3).

 A scale analysis of the frictional acceleration for the synoptic scale gives $10^{-5}10^{-11} = 10^{-16}$ m/s$^2$, the typical acceleration is $10^{-4}$ m/s$^2$, so the friction on the synoptic scale is twelve orders of magnitude smaller than the acceleration and is therefore completely negligible.
 It nevertheless has an important thermodynamic significance as it is responsible for the dissipation of kinetic energy.
 The dissipated kinetic energy is converted into thermal energy.
 Fluids without friction are called ideal fluids.